Ron Gostick: Biography

-Ron Gostick was born in Merthyr Tydfil, Wales to Canadian parents and moved with them to Canada shortly after the First World War.
-They established a homestead near Stettler, Alberta and lived there for nine years before moving to Calgary.
+Ron Gostick was born in Merthyr Tydfil, Wales to Canadian parents and moved with them to Canada shortly after World War I. They established a homestead near Stettler, Alberta and lived there for nine years before moving to Calgary.
 From 1933 to 1935, he attended Crescent Heights High School and was influenced by the school's principal, William Aberhart, a proponent of the social credit movement in Alberta.
 Gostick and his family joined the Alberta Social Credit League.
 His mother, Edith Gostick, was elected to the Legislative Assembly of Alberta in the 1935 provincial election.
 This election brought her party, the Social Credit, to power and made Aberhart Premier of Alberta.
 She served as one of the five Member of the Legislative Assembly for Calgary until 1940.
 Then she took a position as Legislative Librarian.

 Ron Gostick entered the Canadian Army in 1941 and fought in the Second World War.
 After demobilization, he worked as a court reporter in Ontario and served as national secretary of the Social Credit Party of Canada, the less successful federal counterpart of Aberhardt's Alberta Social Credit party.
 He settled in Flesherton, Ontario where he spent most of the rest of his life.
 In the 1945 federal election, he ran as the Social Credit candidate in the Ontario riding of Grey North, coming in last place out of four candidates, with 250 votes.

 In 1946, Gostick founded the "Union of Electors", a social credit based provincial party that was inspired by the more radical Quebec wing of the Canadian social credit movement, the Union des electeurs.

 He also began his publishing activities at the same time, beginning to issue the periodical Social Credit in 1947.
 The Social Credit Association of Canada disowned the publication in 1950 because of its anti-Semitism.
 Gostick renamed the periodical The Canadian Intelligence Service in 1951.

 He wrote (or co-wrote) several books: